wolframkriesing/site-stitcher/test-content/tidbit/2000/01/index.md

-# A tidbit
+# A Tidbit

-with no useful content
+dateCreated: 2000-01-01 10:00 CET

+This tidbit has ONLY the required data.